 Section 179 Amendments

-Careful reading of these various stimulus acts and bills is required, as the timeframes each are valid vary greatly.
+Careful reading of these various stimulus acts and bills is required, as their valid timeframes vary greatly.
 Sometimes they affect Section 179 for only the current calendar year (always on a retroactive basis).
 Other times, they extend to future years.
 And still other times, they revisit previous years, and retroactively raise limits.

 As always, we’ll have the latest information on any and all amendments and stimulus acts, as well as information on Section 179 Qualified Financing.

 At that time, Section 179 was slated to wind down in future years with reduced deduction limits.
 And eventually, Section 179 was to be eliminated completely.
-However, over the last few years Section 179 has garnered much attention and gone through numerous enhancements via multiple Stimulus Acts designed to give businesses of all sizes incentive to invest in themselves by purchasing, financing or leasing new equipment and software.
+However, Section 179 has proven very popular, and over the last few years Section 179 has gone through numerous enhancements via multiple Stimulus Acts designed to give businesses of all sizes incentive to invest in themselves by purchasing, financing or leasing new equipment and software.

 The Stimulus Acts